IOxCyber/CyberWeb-Concepts/Docker101/Docker-Theory.md

 - With Docker Compose, you can start, stop, and scale all the services.
 - Can be used JSON file.

-## 8. docker namespace: `ensures OS resources partition`
+## 8. docker namespace: `Isolate the process from host kernel`
 - Linux feature that `ensures OS resources partition` in a mutually exclusive manner.
 - ensure that the containers are portable and they don't affect the underlying host.
-- act as `virtual boundaries that separate the resources of the container` from those of the host system and other containers.
+- act as `virtual boundaries that separate/isolate the resources/processes of the container` from those of the host system and other containers.
 - Filesystem, its unique IP address and network interfaces, process ID (PID) space, different mounted file systems, shared memory and message queues.
 - eg. PID, Mount, User, Network, IPC